 The spleen was felt by the ancient Greeks and Romans to play a significant role in human physiology.
 Aristotle thought that the spleen was on the left side of the body as a counterweight to the right-sided liver.1 He believed that the spleen was important in drawing off “residual humors” from the stomach.
 The close relation of the stomach and spleen and the presence of the short gastric vessels so important in present-day splenic mobilization likely encouraged this belief.
 The spleen was also felt to “hinder a man’s running,” and Pliny reportedly claimed that “professed runners in the race that bee troubled with the splene, have a devise to burne and waste it with a hot yron.”2 The exceptional speed of giraffes was felt to be related to the erroneous belief that giraffes were asplenic.
 Early references to removal of the spleen to increase speed make it apparent that it has long been known that the spleen is not absolutely necessary to sustain life.
 Paracelsus believed that the spleen could be removed and rejected the notion that it was important for the storage of “black bile.”3

 In 1738, John Ferguson of Scotland removed a portion of the spleen through an open wound in the left side (Fig. 30-1).3 Once the era of abdominal surgery had begun, it was discovered that the spleen could be removed with what seemed like relative impunity.
-Mayo reported in 1910 that “the internal secretion of the spleen is not important, as splenectomy does not produce serious results.”4 Although some suggested ...
+Mayo reported in 1910 that “the internal secretion of the spleen is not important, as splenectomy does not produce serious results.”4 Although ...